MattBarhou/MattBarhou/README.md

 ###

-<p align="left">✨ Creating bugs since 2021<br>📚 I'm currently learning: GraphQL<br>🎯 Goals: Land an Internship<br>🎲 Fun fact: If you type the word "askew" into the Google search box, the entire page will tilt slightly.</p>
+<p align="left">✨ Creating bugs since 2021<br>📚 I'm currently learning: Web3<br>🎯 Goals: Land an Internship<br>🎲 Fun fact: If you type the word "askew" into the Google search box, the entire page will tilt slightly.</p>

 ###